codergma/read_doc/README.rst

 =====================
 Glitter Python  SDK
 =====================
-:Info: See `the glitter site <https://glitter-sdk-test.readthedocs.io/en/latest/>`_ for more information.
-See `GitHub <https://github.com/blockved/glitter-sdk-py>`_ for the latest source.
+:Info: See `the glitter site`_  for more information.
+See `glitter-sdk-py`_ for the latest source.
-:Documentation: Available at `pyglitter.readthedocs.io <https://glitter-sdk-test.readthedocs.io/en/latest/>`_
+:Documentation: Available at `glitter-sdk.readthedocs.io`_
 :Author: ted